praneybehl/claude-code-review-mcp/README.md

-# claude-code-review-mcp
+# @vibesnipe/code-review-mcp

-**Version: 0.11.0**
+**Version: 1.0.0**

 An MCP (Model Context Protocol) server that provides a powerful tool to perform code reviews using various Large Language Models (LLMs) via the Vercel AI SDK.
-This server is designed to be seamlessly integrated with AI coding assistants like Anthropic's Claude Code or other MCP-compatible clients.
+This server is designed to be seamlessly integrated with AI coding assistants like Anthropic's Claude Code, Cursor, Windsurf, or other MCP-compatible clients.

+> **Note:** This tool was initially created for Claude Code but has since been expanded to support other AI IDEs.
+See the integration guides for [Claude Code](#integration-with-claude-code), [Cursor](#cursor-integration), and [Windsurf](#windsurf-integration).

 It analyzes `git diff` output for staged changes, differences from HEAD, or differences between branches, providing contextualized reviews based on your task description and project details.